warezt/AIND-Isolation/README.md

 The `tournament.py` script is used to evaluate the effectiveness of your custom heuristics.
 The script measures relative performance of your agent (named "Student" in the tournament) in a round-robin tournament against several other pre-defined agents.
 The Student agent uses time-limited Iterative Deepening along with your custom heuristics.

 The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
-The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uess Iterative Deepening and the improved_score heuristic defined in `sample_players.py`.
+The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uses Iterative Deepening and the improved_score heuristic defined in `sample_players.py`.
 Your goal is to develop a heuristic such that Student outperforms ID_Improved.
 (NOTE: This can be _very_ challenging!)

 The tournament opponents are listed below.
 (See also: sample heuristics and players defined in sample_players.py)